edwintorok/xen/tools/ocaml/test/core/README.md

     * other libraries can enhance the functionality here, and can be chosen using dune `select` for executables, or `optional` for libraries

+    * it is recommended to keep the `select`-ed files a short one-liner, just including the module built as an optional library: this ensures that other variants get compile-tested regularly too

     * internal libraries that in their entirety only function when external libraries are present should be in `../ext` instead